The university-wide introductory days during Spring 2021 will be held digitally via Zoom

 Topics that are covered during the HR-information meeting are, for example, working hours, vacation, salary, absence, benefits, policies and procedures, etc. We will also introduce you to our personnel administration system, Primula, which is used for self-registration of matters such as applications for leave and reporting travel expenses.

 A university-wide introduction is normally arranged once per semester in English and in Swedish.
-The aim of this inroductory day is to provide knowledge and understanding about the University as an organisation and workplace, as well as to convey a sense of context for your work.
+The aim of this introductory day is to provide knowledge and understanding about the University as an organisation and workplace, as well as to convey a sense of context for your work.
+The invitation to the university-wide introductory day can be found among the attachments below.

 Some of the faculties hold a faculty day for new employees, where the faculty staff present their support activities and provide information about internal procedures.